Mattis, in Seoul, says U.S. can't accept nuclear North Korea

 During Mattis’ trip to the inter-Korean Demilitarized Zone (DMZ) on Friday, he was briefed on the posture of North Korean artillery.

-South Korean Defense Minister Song Young-moo suggested that U.S. and South Korean missile defenses simply could not stop all of the weapons trained on the South.
+Defense Minister Song suggested that U.S. and South Korean missile defenses simply could not stop all of the weapons trained on the South.

 Mattis replied: “Understood.”